RubixML/ML/docs/choosing-an-estimator.md

 | [SVR](regressors/svr.md) | High | | | Handles high dimensional data | Difficult to tune, Not suitable for large datasets |

 ## Clusterers
-Clusterers express flexibility by their capacity to represent an outer hull surrounding samples in a cluster. *Hard* clustering algorithms such as [K Means](clusterers/k-means.md) establish a uniform hypersphere around the clusters and potentially with overlap.
-This is great for clusters that are linearly separable, however, it breaks down when clusters become more interspersed.
-More flexible models such as [DBSCAN](clusterers/dbscan.md) can better conform to the shape of the cluster by allowing the surface of the hull to be highly irregular.
+Clusterers express flexibility by their capacity to represent an outer hull surrounding samples in a cluster. *Hard* clustering algorithms such as [K Means](clusterers/k-means.md) establish a uniform hypersphere around the clusters with potential overlap.
+This works well for clusters that are linearly separable, however, it breaks down when clusters become more interspersed.
+More flexible models such as [DBSCAN](clusterers/dbscan.md) can better conform to the shape of the cluster by allowing the surface of the hull to be irregular.

 | Clusterer | Flexibility | Proba | Online | Advantages | Disadvantages |
 |---|---|---|---|---|---|